ericeoeur/ericeoeur.github.io/README.md

 ## Future Development
 * Allow the user to enter a custom date for the workout
+* Fix bugs in the "generate workout" feature.
 * Include a profile edit page
 * Create a workout notes section per lift
 * Build progress bars to showcase workouts over time.